microsoft/vProfiler/README.md

 # Contributing

+A detailed description for how to add a plugin can be found in the [Wiki](https://github.com/microsoft/vProfiler/wiki/Creating-a-Plugin).

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.opensource.microsoft.com.